leo-christophe/NeoNewsTech/README.md

     POSTGRES_DB=neonewstech # Example database name
     PORT=3000
     ```
-6. Install dependencies:
+3. Go in the backend folder:
     ```bash
+    cd NeoNewsTech/backend
+    ```
+4. Install dependencies:
+    ```bash
     npm install
     ```
+5. Create a PostgreSQL database with the same name in your .env file (POSTGRES_DB)
+6. Apply the latest migration:
+    ```bash
+    npm run migration:run
+    ```
 7. Start the application in development mode:
     ```bash
     npm run start:dev
     ```
-8. Once the server is running, navigate to `http://localhost:3000/news` in your browser.
+8. Once the server is running, navigate to `http://localhost:3000/news/fetch-save` in your browser.
 This will trigger the fetching of the latest news from the NewsAPI and save them to your database.
+You can also look at all news at `http://localhost:3000/news/get-articles`.
 9. The news articles are now stored in your PostgreSQL database.

 ### Front-end (Angular)